risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 The console overall is very useful for debugging your code alongside the Visual Studio debugger if you follow this [tutorial](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Debugging-Your-Mods/)

-When logging stuff to the console, don't forget to use the dedicated `Log` class available in the boilerplate!
+When logging stuff to the console, don't forget to use the dedicated `Log` class available in the example plugin!

 Once the game launched: